maleadt/LLVM.jl/README.md

 - copy llvm-contrib.exe from the usr/tools directory to JULIA_HOME
 - copy libLLVM.dll either from the usr/bin directory or JULIA_HOME to the directory JULIA_HOME/../lib directory
 	(necessary because llvm-config.exe --libdir reports that this the library directory)
+- copy the contents of the usr/lib  (except for the cmake folder) to the JULIA_HOME/../lib directory
 ### Building `llvm-extra` fails due to C++11 ABI issues

 The build step might fail at building the `llvm-extra` wrapper with errors like the